 I’ve wasted too many hours neither sleeping nor doing, caught in the trap that is snoozing, so I called on an expert for help.
-I spoke to Dr. Neil Stanley, an independent sleep expert, who said, “If you’re lying in bed and not throwing back the curtains, you’re not starting your day.”
-Essentially we should be sleeping for longer or getting up and at ‘em, but that’s easier said than done… Keep scrolling for Dr. Stanley’s reasoning for us snoozing in the first place and how we can break the habit once and for all.
+I spoke to Neil Stanley, MD, an independent sleep expert, who said, “If you’re lying in bed and not throwing back the curtains, you’re not starting your day.”
+Essentially we should be sleeping for longer or getting up and at ’em, but that’s easier said than done… Keep scrolling for Dr. Stanley’s reasoning for us snoozing in the first place and how we can break the habit once and for all.

-There is a number of reasons why some of us snooze and some of us don’t.
+There are a number of reasons some of us snooze and some of us don’t.
 “When it comes to sleep, we are all different,” says Dr. Stanley.
 “Some people are morning people and some people are evening people.
 Some need to sleep for a long time and some for a short time.
 Some people can just turn off from their surroundings a lot easier and sleep anywhere.
 While others need a bed and a dark quiet room—this is genetically determined.